MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Commercialization/activation-guide.md

 ## Managing your ePKEA Product Keys

 > [!IMPORTANT]
-> An ePKEA product key should be handled confidentially to prevent piracy from depleating your available activation count resulting in your customers being unable to activate the devices they purchased from you.
+> An ePKEA product key should be handled confidentially to prevent piracy from depleting your available activation count resulting in your customers being unable to activate the devices they purchased from you.
 >
 > You should also monitor the remaining activation count monitored to ensure that the consumed activations match the number of devices produced.